Knowledge graph embedding: Deep learning models

 This group of embedding models uses deep neural network to learn patterns from the knowledge graph that are the input data.
 These models have the generality to distinguish the type of entity and relation, temporal information, path information, underlay structured information, and resolve the limitations of distance-based and semantic-matching-based models in representing all the features of a knowledge graph.
-The use of deep learning for knowledge graph embedding has shown good predictive performance even if they are more expensive in the training phase, angry of data, and often required a pre-trained embedding representation of knowledge graph coming from a different embedding model.
+The use of deep learning for knowledge graph embedding has shown good predictive performance even if they are more expensive in the training phase, data-hungry, and often required a pre-trained embedding representation of knowledge graph coming from a different embedding model.

 Convolutional neural networks

 This family of models, instead of using fully connected layers, employs one or more convolutional layers that convolve the input data applying a low-dimensional filter capable of embedding complex structures with few parameters by learning nonlinear features.